Do you take dogs?

 Are you family friendly?

 In a nutshell, yes.
 We are a family run business, we have our own grandchildren and are totally in the zone.
 We have a big box of toys for your toddlers to get stuck into the minute you arrive.
-We supply cots and high chairs free of charge and for a small charge (£25) we supply a very comprehensive baby package.
-Here’s a link to its contents.
+We supply cots and high chairs free of charge and we also supply a very comprehensive and free baby package (choose items when booking).

 Is the hot tub suitable for children.